 How do I get stuff for free?

 There are plenty of ways to get stuff for free or have fun on the cheap.
-“One man’s rubbish is another man’s treasure“
+“One man’s trash is another man’s treasure“

-- Use Facebook, preloved and ebay.
-Before you shell out for things like furniture or baby gear, check out Facebook marketplace to see if someone local is looking to get rid of something similar.
+- Use Facebook marketplace, preloved, Gumtree, and ebay.
+Before you shell out for things like furniture or baby gear.
+See if someone local is looking to get rid of something similar that you want.
+Many people offer big and bulky items for free if you can collect the items yourself.

 - Downloading App’s for freebies.
 Plenty of restaurant chains offer freebies or BOGOF deals for downloading their apps.
 You can always delete them after you’ve used the discount.